rpajanssen/design-for-failure/README.md

-# The Fallacies of Distributed Computing: What if the Network Fails?
+# Design for failure: What if the Network Fails?

 Demo code used to demonstrate the fallacies of distributing computing and resilience patterns how to fix them.